StartseiteArtikel

 Hard Krypton: When did you start to have the idea of starting a new company?
 How did you think about it at that time?

-There were mainly two aspects: First, after talking with many large companies, I felt there wasn't much of a challenge because it was basically similar to what I did at Xiaomi before; Second, in the current AI wave, the startup of AI intelligent hardware is a once-in-a-decade window of opportunity.
-I originally wanted to take a break for a while, but considering the development of the industry, this time point is very suitable for starting a business.
-So in late October, I decided to try starting a business on my own.
-It took me more than a month to two months, until November and December, to decide on the current direction.
+There are mainly two aspects: First, after talking with many large manufacturers, I felt that there wasn't much challenge because it was basically similar to what I did at Xiaomi before; Second, in the current AI wave, the entrepreneurship of AI intelligent hardware is a once - in - a - decade window of opportunity.
+I originally wanted to take a rest for a while, but considering the development of the industry, this time point is very suitable for entrepreneurship.
+So in late October, I decided to try entrepreneurship on my own.
+It took me more than a month to two months, until November and December, to finalize the current direction.

 Hard Krypton: What was the real opportunity that made you decide on the "sleep + big health" direction?
 What needs did you see?

-Wang Teng: First, in the era of AI, intelligent hardware is in a major window of opportunity for upgrading.
-Second, when choosing a specific industry, I had several major ideas: Try not to touch traditional industries and the tracks that large companies are already competing in, such as mobile phones and new energy vehicles, which are already in a state of full competition and saturation; look for tracks with continuous future growth.
-In addition, in this track, the existing players are either large companies but this isn't their main battlefield, or startup teams or traditional brands, and they don't have particularly deep accumulation and first-mover advantages in this wave of AI intelligent hardware.
+Wang Teng: First, in the era of AI, intelligent hardware is in a wave of major upgrades.
+Second, when choosing a specific industry, I had several major ideas: Try not to touch traditional industries and the tracks that large manufacturers are already competing in, such as mobile phones and new energy vehicles, which are already in a state of full competition and saturation; look for tracks with continuous future growth.
+In addition, in this track, the existing players are either large manufacturers but it's not their main battlefield, or startup teams or traditional brands, and they don't have particularly deep accumulation and first - mover advantages in this wave of AI intelligent hardware.
 Everyone is basically on the same starting line.

 Hard Krypton: So how did you come up with the idea of the sleep track?

-Wang Teng: Considering these points, I ruled out mobile phones, cars, and home appliances.
-And the competition in fields like robots and glasses is also very fierce, and the technological maturity hasn't reached the explosive point yet.
-After communicating with friends in various industries, I thought the "sleep + big health" direction was quite good.
+Wang Teng: Considering these points, I ruled out mobile phones, cars and home appliances.
+Later, after communicating with friends in various industries, I thought the "sleep + big health" direction was quite good.

-Although there are many players in this field, large companies like Apple, Huawei, and Xiaomi mainly focus on health monitoring products and don't do much in terms of intervention and improvement; traditional health or home furnishing brands have been deeply involved in their own niches for many years, but their expansion ability is relatively weak.
+Although there are many players in this field, large manufacturers like Huawei and Xiaomi mainly focus on health monitoring products and don't do much in terms of intervention and improvement; traditional health or home furnishing brands have been deeply involved in their own niches for many years, but their expandability is relatively weak.
 Moreover, in the wave of AI, the innovation and vitality of these enterprises in transformation and development may be inferior to that of our startup company.
 So I think this is a very good opportunity.

 Hard Krypton: You mentioned that you met many investors.
 Did one or two of them particularly impress you?